bulutenesemre/OsmAnalysis/README.md

 This repository contains a Python script (Jupyter notebook) implementing extraction of OpenStreetMap data with Spark.

-Data Analytics with Spark.Some feature of OpenStreetMap explored.

 ![Alt text](images/taxilocation.png)
 ## Getting Started